i18n-pro/core/README.md

 t('This is {0}, welcome {1}.
 If you think {2}, please give {3} your support', ' `i18n-pro` ', 'use', 'good', ' ⭐️ ')

-/** Dynamic parameter type markers, which need to be used with corresponding formatting callbacks */
+/** Dynamic parameter type tags, which need to be used with corresponding formatting callbacks */

 // Number Type
 t('The number of users has reached {n0}', 100000000)